Meet your Specialist Team

 Our planned activities offer a wide range of activities and experiences that meet the needs and interests of all of our students.

 Currently, all students¡¦ grades one thru five receive no less than five 30 minute period per week.

 The mission of the Communication Disorders Program is to ensure opportunities for all students to acquire and develop skills necessary to reach their full potential as effective communicators.

 Hello Ozona Osprey Families!

 My name is Kelly Zody, and I am a full time Speech-Language Pathologist (SLP) here at Ozona Elementary.
-This is my 14th year working as an SLP for Pinellas County Schools and my 13th year here at Ozona.
-I graduated from the University of Florida and obtained a Bachelor of Art (B.A.) degree in Communication Sciences and Disorders in May 2003.
-Go Gators!!
+I am starting my 15th year at Ozona Elementary, and I love being an Osprey!
+I graduated from the University of Florida and obtained a Bachelor of Arts (B.A.) degree in Communication Sciences and Disorders in May 2003.
+GO GATORS!!
 From there, I attended the University of South Florida and obtained a Master of Science (M.S.) degree in Speech-Language Pathology in December of 2005.
 In addition, I hold a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA), and I am a Licensed SLP in the state of Florida.
 My job is fun and rewarding in so many ways!
-I enjoy seeing my students become effective communicators and thrive academically, socially, and emotionally.
+I enjoy seeing my scholars become effective communicators and thrive academically, socially, and emotionally.
+GO OSPREYS!!

 School Counselor -